-Sunnis have responded to the perceptions of inequity by attempting to use legal mechanisms to reduce central government control.
+In late 2011, Sunnis responded to the perceptions of inequity by attempting to use legal mechanisms to reduce central government control.
 The provincial council of the mostly Sunni province of Salahuddin (which contains Tikrit) voted on October 28, 2011, to start the process of forming a separate "region."
-Overwhelmingly Sunni Anbar province took similar steps.
-On December 12, 2011, the provincial council of the mostly Sunni, but mixed, province of Diyala voted request a referendum to form a region.
-That move set off demonstrations by Shiites opposed to the move, and possibly instigated by the Shiite-dominated central government, causing Sunni members of the provincial council to flee into the Kurdish controlled areas just north of Diyala.
+Overwhelmingly Sunni Anbar province followed suit.
+The mixed province of Diyala took a similar step on December 12, 2011, setting off protests by Shiites in the province who might have been instigated by the Shiite-dominated central government.
+Sunni members of the provincial council subsequently fled into the Kurdish controlled areas just north of Diyala.
 Previously, the mostly Shiite provinces of Basra and Wasit had begun similar processes, although doing so involved full parliamentary concurrence and a popular referendum of approval; no single province has completed that process.

-Sons of Iraq Fighters and Continuing Sunni-Inspired Violence
+Sons of Iraq Fighters

-One of the most significant longstanding Sunni grievances has been the slow pace with which the Maliki government implemented its pledge to fully integrate the approximately 100,000 "Sons of Iraq" fighters (former insurgents who ended their fight and cooperating with U.S. forces against Al Qaeda in Iraq and other militants) into the Iraqi Security Forces (ISF) or provide them with government jobs.
+One of the most significant long-standing Sunni grievances has been the slow pace with which the Maliki government implemented its pledge to fully integrate the approximately 100,000 "Sons of Iraq" fighters (former insurgents who ended their fight and cooperated with U.S. forces against Al Qaeda in Iraq and other militants) into the Iraqi Security Forces (ISF) or provide them with government jobs.
 During 2009 and 2010, there were repeated reports that some Sons of Iraq had been dropped from payrolls, harassed, arrested, or sidelined, and that the Maliki government might want to strangle the program.
-However, Ambassador Jeffries testified on February 1, 2011, that no payment difficulties existed as of that time, and no U.S. official has since amended or altered that assertion.
-As of December 2011, about half of them (about 50,000) had been integrated into the ISF or given civilian government jobs.
-However, in October and November 2011, reports resurfaced of governmental delay of payments to some of the Sons units.
+Ambassador Jeffries testified on February 1, 2011, that no payment difficulties existed as of that time, although reports of payments delays resurfaced in late 2011.
+As of early 2012, about half of the fighters (approximately 50,000) have been integrated into the ISF or given civilian government jobs.